Reference Service: (508) 793-7579

 Reference Service provides the answers to specific questions, advice on and assistance with bibliographic sources - both print and electronic- and ongoing consultation about long term projects including dissertations, scholarly articles and monographs, and web pages.

 Instructional sessions are strongly encouraged.
 Faculty members or teaching assistants should make arrangements with a member of the reference staff as early as possible in the semester.
 The basic introductory session lasts an hour and fifteen minutes and includes an introduction to available services and hands-on practice with the online catalog and other electronic and print resources.
 Sessions focusing on specific disciplines and topics are also offered.
-For additional information contact Rachael Shea, Instruction/Reference Librarian, Mary Hartman, Associate Librarian of Public Services, or Irene Walch, Head of Reference Services at (508) 793-7579.
+For additional information contact Tony Penny, Instruction/Reference Librarian, Rachael Shea, Head of Public Services, or Allison Martel, Reference Librarian at (508) 793-7579.

 We support the Association of College and Research Libraries (ACRL) Information Literacy Competency Standards for Higher Education.